ITF(Industry Task Force) Association

 Employer Appeal Consultation and Representation

 ITF made it a priority for several years to secure WCB appeal advisory services for Alberta employers.
 As a direct result of our continued advocacy and discussions with WCB, the Employer Appeals Consulting Service (EAC) was introduced to help employers seeking advice or assistance in initiating an appeal of a WCB claim decision.
-ITF continued advocating for improved services during the 2017 review and small to medium sized employers will now be provided with additional access to Appeals Advisors through the new Fair Practices Office.
+ITF continued advocating for improved services during the 2017 review and employers are now provided with access to Appeals Advisors through the new Fair Practices Office.
 Services provided by the Employer Appeals Consulting Service within the WCB will continue to be available to all employers.

 Alberta Fair Practices Office Website https://fpoalberta.ca/